daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 ## Roadmap

-When SBT 1.0.x is released, it should be possible to automatically generate the `test` script file.
+When SBT 1.0.x is released, it should be possible to automatically generate the `test` script file, removing the need for [Step 4](#step-4-configure-test-script).

 ## Licence